Jacek Leociak

 Jacek Leociak (born 2 June 1957, in Warsaw) is a Polish literary scholar and historian as well as author.
-He is a professor of humanities and an employee of the Institute of Literary Research at the Polish Academy of Sciences and the Polish Center for Holocaust Research in Warsaw.
+He is a professor of humanities and an employee of the Institute of Literary Research of the Polish Academy of Sciences and the Polish Center for Holocaust Research in Warsaw.

 Education and career

-Leociak received a Ph.D. in 1996 at the Institute of Literary Research of the Polish Academy of Sciences with a dissertation on the Warsaw ghetto.
+The son of Wacław Leociak and Wanda née Herbert.
+He received a Ph.D. in 1996 at the Institute of Literary Research of the Polish Academy of Sciences with a dissertation on the Warsaw Ghetto.
 He was awarded the title of Professor at the Academy in 2013.

 Since 1997, Leociak was head of the research team on Holocaust literature at the Institute of Literary Research.
 He also joined the Polish Center for Holocaust Research at the Institute of Philosophy and Sociology of the Polish Academy of Sciences.

 In 2008, he was awarded the Knight's Cross of the Order of Polonia Restituta for "his important contributions to exploring, collecting, and popularizing the information on the Holocaust as well as his activism for remembering the history of the Warsaw Ghetto Uprising".

 In 2015, he was awarded the Decoration of Honor Meritorious for Polish Culture.

 In January 2019, he became the recipient of the Kazimierz Wyka Award for his outstanding contributions to artistic and literary criticism.

 In May 2019, he received a nomination for Poland's top literary prize, the Nike Award, for his work Młyny boże.
 Zapiski o kościele i Zagładzie (Mills of God.
 Notes on the Church and the Holocaust).